kovidgoyal/calibre/manual/faq.rst

 How do I convert a collection of HTML files in a specific order?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to convert a collection of HTML files in a specific oder, you have to
+In order to convert a collection of HTML files in a specific order, you have to
 create a table of contents file.
 That is, another HTML file that contains links
 to all the other files in the desired order.
 Such a file looks like::